pauljickling/notes/music/midi.md

 ## Moog Mother-32

-1. Enter setup mode by pressing SHIFT + RESET + SET END + STEP 8.
+1. Enter setup mode by pressing SHIFT + RESET + SET END + STEP 8
-2. Use the KB + STEP arrows to go from page to page, and select page 2.
+2. Use the KB + STEP arrows to go from page to page, and select page 2
-3. The highlighted page will be in yellow, and the highlighted value will be in green.
+3. The highlighted page will be in yellow, and the highlighted value will be in green
-4. Press step and the key number for the channel number you want.
+4. Press step and the key number for the channel number you want
 5. Press SHIFT + RESET + SET END + STEP 8 to exit setup mode